Kurt Coleman: Regular season

+Playoffs

 Personal life

 Coleman co-founded the Ohio State chapter of Uplifting Athletes.
 Coleman's father, Ron, was diagnosed with breast cancer in December 2006.
 Ron was an assistant principal at Walter E. Stebbins High School in Riverside, Ohio.
-Ron Coleman is a physical fitness teacher and a varsity basketball coach at Stebbins High School in Riverside, Ohio for the 2019-2020 school year.
+Ron Coleman was a physical fitness teacher and a varsity basketball coach at Stebbins High School in Riverside, Ohio for the 2019–2020 school year.
+He died on September 21, 2023, at the age of 72.